cbasereferenceguide/cbasereferenceguide.github.io/docs/resources/cbase/prompt-editors.md

 # Prompt editors

 ## Compatibility for C\*Base prompt editors
 C\*Base offers various prompt editors, including versions from Cyborg, Holy Moses, Tao, and others.
-The Tao version from Raiders of the Lost Empire are compatible with newer releases of Larry v3.1, though some headings may not align perfectly.
+The Tao version from [Holy Moses](#holy-moses) is compatible with newer releases of Larry v3.1, though some headings may not align perfectly.

 For more details, check the different prompt editors available.